+Summary, continued

+For Lessors:

-Summary, continued Potential Impact For Lessors: Record a lease receivable and a deferred inflow of resources equal to the presen of future lease payments (which should generally equal the amount recorded as a liability by the lessee), and also continue to report the leased asset The receivable will be reduce as cash is received, the asset will be depreciated (generally) and the deferred inflow will be recognized over the lease term Disclosures include matters such as general description of leasing arrangements amount of inflows of resources, and those related to variable payments, residual guarantees, etc., and the existence, terms and conditions of options by the lesser terminate the lease or abate payments in certain circumstances, among other disclosures a impact on the financial statements of the entities upon adoption.
-Management should consider the impact on financial covenants, as well as ensuring a complete inventory of existing leases that will be subject to the new accounting and disclosures. s, total Effective for periods beginning after June 15, 2021, with early adoption encouraged.
-Existing leases will be adjusted based on the remaining lease payments as of the beginning of the period of adoption or beginning of any earlier periods restated (for example, for June 30 year ends, adoption is June 15, 2022 so the beginning period i 1, 2021).
+- Record a lease receivable and a deferred inflow of resources equal to the present value of future lease payments (which should generally equal the amount recorded as a liability by the lessee), and also continue to report the leased asset - The receivable will be reduce as cash is received, the asset will be depreciated (generally) and the deferred inflow will be recognized over the lease term - Disclosures include matters such as general description of leasing arrangements, total amount of inflows of resources, and those related to variable payments, residual guarantees, etc., and the existence, terms and conditions of options by the lessee to terminate the lease or abate payments in certain circumstances, among other disclosures - Effective for periods beginning after June 15, 2021, with early adoption encouraged.
+Existing leases will be adjusted based on the remaining lease payments as of the beginning of the period of adoption or beginning of any earlier periods restated (for example, for June 30 year ends, adoption is June 15, 2022 so the beginning period is July 1, 2021).